danrusei/danrusei.github.io/content/posts/migrate_danube_etcd_to_raft.md

 ### Leader Election → Free

 With etcd, we implemented leader election on top of leases and CAS.
 With embedded Raft, the Raft leader *is* the cluster leader.
-This entire subsystem was replaced by a lightweight handle that reads `raft.metrics().current_leader`.
-Faster failover (~2-3 seconds vs ~30-40 seconds), formally proven, zero code to maintain.
+This entire subsystem was replaced by a lightweight handle that reads `raft.metrics().current_leader`, no code to maintain.

 ### Watch Events → Broadcast Channels

 etcd's watch API was replaced with `tokio::sync::broadcast` channels.
 Every time the state machine applies a command, it emits a `WatchEvent` (Put or Delete) to all watchers whose prefix matches the key.
-The `WatchStream` type is unchanged — downstream consumers (`BrokerWatcher`, `LoadManager`) don't know the difference.
+The `WatchStream` type is unchanged, downstream consumers (`BrokerWatcher`, `LoadManager`) don't know the difference.

 ### Metadata KV → Same Interface